-Zimbabwe election: Voters head to the polls with inflation on their minds
+Zimbabwe election: Voters go to the polls with inflation on their minds

 A presidential candidate needs more than 50% of the vote to win.

-If there is no outright victor, a presidential run-off will be held in six weeks on 2 October.
+If there is no outright victor, a presidential run-off will be held in six weeks on 2 October, when the more than six million registered voters will choose between the top two candidates.

+After voting on Wednesday, one Harare resident spoke about the harsh economic climate.

+"I want my life to move improve, for the economy to be fixed, for my children to be able to go to school, healthcare to work.
+That is what we are voting for - for these things to be fixed," she told the BBC.

 It is first election since the death of Robert Mugabe, the man who dominated Zimbabwean politics and the ruling Zanu-PF party for decades.